TULiberalArts/Criminal-Justice/pages/home.md

 ---
 title: Home
 permalink: /
-layout: home3
+layout: tla_home
 keywords: 'major, minor, academic offerings, criminal justice students'
 feature: true
 feature-title: >-
   Committed to Deepening Our Understanding of Crime, Governance and Social Justice
 feature-body: >-
   The criminal justice system has three major components: the courts, law enforcement, and corrections.
 Learn how these three components